oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ...
 ```
 :::

+If the function returns a value of type `Edm.Stream` and no additional path
+segments follow the function invocation, the response to the `GET` request
+obeys the rules for [requesting stream properties](#RequestingStreamProperties).

 Parameter values passed to functions MUST be specified either as a URL
 literal (for primitive values) or as a JSON formatted OData object (for